MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`production_branch`** - **Production Branch**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Production branch.
-When specified and Deployment Environment is empty, deployments from other branches will be preview environments.
+Specifies the production branch.
+When defined, and the Deployment Environment is empty, deployments from other branches will be preview environments.
 <!-- :::editable-content-end::: -->
 <br>